RicardoAzuul/code-institute-ms4-fullstack/README.md

 #### Strategy Plane
 <!-- TODO: Write about Strategy Plane -->
 The main goal for visitors is to find and join a fitness community they might like.
 This means giving visitors a feeling about the kind of community they are joining.
 Git Fit sets out to be no nonsense and active, aggressive almost.
 Git Fit is for goal-oriented people.
+For now it is just a shop, but by adding subscriptions, we can create a community, with exercise and nutrition plans and a way for subscribers to connect.
 So the main page has to have a call to action in the form of a button to take you to subscriptions.
 We also need a hero image that exemplifies the image of Git Fit.
 Some brief text to indicate what subscribers gain access to would also be good.
 We also indicate that there is a shop and account option by having options for these in the navbar.